I enjoy giving advice to others from my own personal experience—including giving blood.

 - Funding Request

-The executive summary gives an overview of your business and is, many argue, the most important part.
+The executive summary gives an overview of your business.
+Many argue that this is the most important part.
 It should be concise, to the point, and perfectly written.

 Within the executive summary, you should include the following details:

 - Your business's mission statement, which sums up the purpose of its existence